minipief/pyva/doc/source/intro.rst

 So what are the main goals of the pyva package?
 The main goals are ...

-- to establish a data structure that deals with typical data of vibroacoustic [All2009] as transfer matrices, system matrices, signals, shape function etc.
+- to establish a data structure that deals with typical data of vibroacoustic simulation as transfer matrices, system matrices, signals, shape function etc.
 - to implement an API for SEA-methods that can be easily used and extended
 - to implement an API for hybrid FEM/SEA-methods